Trace0727/Spark-Cards/README.md

 ## License
-This project is provided for educational purposes and does not currently include a formal license.
+This project is licensed for personal, non-commercial use only.
+Redistribution, resale, or modification is prohibited without written permission from the author.
+See the [LICENSE] file for full details.

 ---